 So even if you’ve invested a lot of time and resources in a particular product or service, accept that you may need to change tack if it’s not working.
-Envato did this recently with ActiveDen, which was a large part of the company’s business for years, but was no longer viable due to changes in technology.
+Envato did this a few years ago with ActiveDen, which was a large part of the company’s business for years, but was no longer viable due to changes in technology.

 Diversifying helps a lot with flexibility.
 Envato was able to close ActiveDen because it had a range of other products that were also making money.
 So whichever field you’re in, try to look ahead and see what changes could affect you.
 Don’t get too dependent on one product or one type of client—embrace change, keep your skills and those of your employees up-to-date, and be ready to pivot.

 The funding strategies used by startups are generally predicated on promises of rapid growth, so most won’t be applicable to other businesses.

 You can, however apply the principle of being funded for growth.
 Companies often raise just enough money to launch and stay in business, and stop there.
 But you could look out for more opportunities to raise the funds that would help you grow more quickly.

 For example, you could run crowdfunding campaigns to fund new products.
 You could consider borrowing, if it’s affordable, to invest in better equipment or some other business improvement.